MARTYR-X-LTD/jd-zoom/README.md

 Caveats:

 - No mobile support.
-Just for desktop usage.
+Only desktop.
 At least for now.

 jd because I was listening to Joy Division when I thought about the name.